thiagohiguchi/cro-pickleball-lp/README.md

 ## Project Design & Adjustments

+- Although not required for the assignment, I used Nunjucks to reuse templates, minimize code duplication, improve maintainability, and streamline future updates.
 - To enhance the development experience and streamline setup, a custom Gulp configuration is provided to assist with task management.
-- As no mobile mockups were provided, a simplified version was designed to ensure proper page presentation.
-- The font used is proprietary, so Harabara and Tahoma were used as alternative font families.
+- The original fonts are proprietary, so I’ve selected free alternative font families.
+While the final result differs slightly from the provided designs, it can be easily updated if a font change is needed..
 - The pages are relatively simple, so a more complex architecture was not implemented.

 ## Requirements